Tinashe Has One Word To Describe Her New MusicAugust 12, 2015

 — Tinashe (@Tinashe) August 11, 2015

-If anyone can make music sound like "sex," it's Max Martin and Dr. Luke, who are credited with some of the biggest (and most) No. 1s in music (Martin just received his twenty-first No. 1 with The Weeknd's "Can't Feel My Face" this week).
+If anyone can make music sound like “***,” it’s Max Martin and Dr. Luke, who are credited with some of the biggest (and most) No. 1s in music (Martin just received his twenty-first No. 1 with The Weeknd’s “Can’t Feel My Face” this week).

 “I really didn’t waste any time,” Tinashe told Spin earlier this summer about prepping for the release of her sophomore album, which she hopes to have completely finished by early fall.
 “Any opportunity that I had, I really focused and honed in on it.”